This KB applies to the following situations:

 {"timestamp":"2021-08-06T12:08:12.887919156Z","level":"error","source":"smb-driver-server","message":"smb-driver-server.server.handle-mount.with-cancel.mount.mount.mount-failed: ","data":{"error":"exit status 32","session":"2.22.1.1.4","source":"//smbserver/sharepoint","target":"/dir-mount-point","volume":"aea47d29-7323-4409-a30b-91737c22377c-692b950d4b0629b8d448ae1dfcbcf1aa_ee5c73da-ab95-483b-5580-3857"}}

-The log above does not give much info so we need to gather more info
+The log above does not give much info so you would need to gather more info

-First ssh into the diego cell, then run try to mount manually using the cli using the parameters you used when you created the smb service instance for this example we need to provide username and password credentials to connect to our smbserver
+First ssh into the diego cell, then run try to mount manually using the cli using the parameters you used when you created the smb service instance.
+Provide username and password credentials to connect to the smbserver

 On the above example mount failed since the credentials used is not correct or does not have the necessary permission to access smbserver